 Cash Flow Hedges.
-During the six months ended June 30, 2004 and 2005, hedge ineffectiveness was less than \$1 million from derivatives that qualify for and are designated as cash flow hedges.
+During the nine months ended September 30, 2004 and 2005, hedge ineffectiveness was less than \$1 million from derivatives that qualify for and are designated as cash flow hedges.
 No component of the derivative instruments' gain or loss was excluded from the assessment of effectiveness.
-If it becomes probable that an anticipated transaction will not occur, the Company realizes in net income the deferred gains and losses recognized in accumulated other comprehensive income.
-Once the anticipated transaction occurs, the accumulated deferred gain or loss recognized in accumulated other comprehensive income is reclassified and included in the Company's Statements of Consolidated Income under the caption "Natural Gas."
+If it becomes probable that an anticipated transaction will not occur, the Company realizes in net income the deferred gains and losses recognized in accumulated other comprehensive loss.
+Once the anticipated transaction occurs, the accumulated deferred gain or loss recognized in accumulated other comprehensive loss is reclassified and included in the Company's Statements of Consolidated Operations under the caption "Natural Gas."
 Cash flows resulting from these transactions in non-trading energy derivatives are included in the Statements of Consolidated Cash Flows in the same category as the item being hedged.
-As of June 30, 2005, the Company expects \$12 million in accumulated other comprehensive income to be reclassified into net income during the next twelve months
+As of September 30, 2005, the Company expects \$(0.4) million in accumulated other comprehensive loss to be reclassified into net income during the next twelve months.

 Other Derivative Financial Instruments.
-The Company also has natural gas contracts that are derivatives which are not hedged.
+The Company also has natural gas contracts that are derivatives which are not hedged and are accounted for on a mark-to-market basis with changes in fair value reported through earnings.
 Load following services that the Company offers its natural gas customers create an inherent tendency for the Company to be either long or short natural gas supplies relative to customer purchase commitments.
 The Company measures and values all of its volumetric imbalances on a real-time basis to minimize its exposure to commodity price and volume risk.
-The aggregate Value at Risk (VaR) associated with these operations is calculated daily and averaged \$0.3 million with a high of \$1 million during the first six months of 2005.
 The Company does not engage in proprietary or speculative commodity trading.
 Unhedged positions are accounted for by adjusting the carrying amount of the contracts to market and recognizing any gain or loss in operating income, net.
-During the six months ended June 30, 2004 and 2005, the Company recognized net gains (losses) related to unhedged positions amounting to \$(2) million and \$6 million, respectively.
+During the nine months ended September 30, 2004 and 2005, the Company recognized net gains (losses) related to unhedged positions amounting to \$(4) million and \$14 million, respectively.
 As of December 31, 2004, the Company had recorded short-term risk management assets and liabilities of \$4 million and \$5 million, respectively, included in other current assets and other current liabilities, respectively.
-As of June 30, 2005, the Company had recorded short-term risk management assets and liabilities of \$3 million and \$3 million, respectively, included in other current assets and other current liabilities, respectively.
+As of September 30, 2005, the Company had recorded short-term risk management assets and liabilities of \$55 million and \$37 million, respectively, included in other current assets and other current liabilities, respectively.